ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Piedmont College Tuition Information

-Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students owe much less than the sticker price after grants, scholarships, and tuition discounts kick in.
-Plus, student loans can make theprice of collegemore manageable until after graduation.
+If this information makes going to college sound impossible, remember, the displayed price of tuition does not always give you all the info you need to know how much you will actually have to pay for college.
+Many students find the actual cost of college is much less than the total tuition after grants, scholarships, and tuition discounts kick in.
+And, student loans can make theprice of collegemore manageable until after graduation.

-Piedmont College is a private, religious institution, so it has the same tuition for residents of Georgia as it does for residents from other states.
+Piedmont College is a private, religious institution, which means it has the same tuition for students from Georgia as it does for students who live in other states.

-Choosing an insitution where you are eligible for the reduced tuition offered to state residentscan drastically reduce the overall cost of college.
-Don't forget to check your state's criteria for in-state tuition.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Take the time to confirm your state's requirements for in-state tuition.
 Each state has different requirements to qualify as in-state resident.
-Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria as well, depending on the state you and your parents currently reside in.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be other criteria too, depending on where you live.

 Explore other Georgia colleges